hifihedgehog/DiscordContentFilterBot/README.md

   - For that reason, we offer two levels of granularity: blacklist-specific _exceptions_ and _**global** exceptions_.
   - With exceptions, you can add or remove any given number of roles, channels, and categories to any given number of blacklists and vice versa.
   - Once you set one of any of those with a blacklist, that role, channel, or category is blocked from just that blacklist and that blacklist only.
 This is perfect for multilingual servers, as well as servers which may need multiple layers of filtering levels.
-  - But sometimes the best solutions are the simplest ones.
-That's where global exceptions come in.
+  - But sometimes the best solutions are the simplest of ones.
+That's where global exceptions come into play.
 They're server wide.
 Select any roles, channels, and categories.
 Once you do, they are exempt from all blacklists period... done and done!
-  - Better still, you can combine the two of these and it will just automagically work!
+  - Better still, you can combine the two of these _exceptional_ options (pun intended) and they will automagically just work together in perfect harmony!

 - **Automated Punishments**
   - Of course, you may have need to wrangle in some users who need special handling, and you can say exactly when that happens with our bot-controlled mute punishments.
   - These can be set to whatever mute role you specify.
   - They occur after a given number of violations over however many minutes you say.
   - Then the punishment goes for as many hours as you say.
 You're the boss.
 You're are in complete command!
   - Once all of these are set, you are off.
 The bot handles it all automagically.
-Even if it goes offline momentarily, the database stores exactly when a punishment started and when it should end, so the bot picks up where it left off and removes the mute role precisely when it means to.
+Even if it goes offline momentarily, the database stores exactly when a punishment started and knows exactly when it should end, so the bot picks up where it left off and removes the mute role precisely when it means to.

 - **Display Name Filtering**
   - As another powerful option, you can have display names filtered.
-Whenever someone joins or updates their profile, the bot will always be one step ahead.
+Anytime a user joins or updates their profile, the bot will always be one step ahead.
   - Of course as well, global role exclusions also apply here.
-If there is some role you want not filtered, just select it and it won't get filtered if you enable this optional filtering.
+If there is some role you want left unfiltered, just select it and it won't get filtered whenever you do enable this optional filtering.
   - Best of all, the violation tracking patches in seamlessly here too.
 So if someone keeps trying to use a nasty nick in the chat, they will eventually take the hint that enough is enough.

 - **Comprehensive Logging**
   - Our audit logs are better still.
-We note which staff member lifted a mute early and even offer a reason field, which shows up both in the your configured log channel and the server audit logs.
+We note which staff member lifted a mute early and even offer a reason field in the associated commands, which shows up both in your configured log channel and the server audit logs.
   - Users are instantly notified via DM when they are muted by the bot.
-So there is zero waiting or wondering.
+So there is zero waiting or wondering about their awkward silence.
-  - Everything is transparent to both you and them in the DMs and the logs.
-You can both see exactly what blacklists and terms triggered their censor.
+  - Everything is transparent to both you and your users in the DMs and the logs.
+You and your users can both see precisely which blacklists and terms triggered their censor.
   - You can easily see an at-a-glance history of violations all from the log channel, noting when punishments were applied and whenever they were lifted, either automatically by the bot or manually by a staff member via the lift punishment command.

 ## Requirements